beenotung/poe-prompt-coach/README.md

 🚀 <strong><a href="https://poe.com/Prompt-Coach-App" target="_blank">Try it now on Poe</a></strong>
 </div>

-An interactive prompt coaching tool that leverages LLM AI to guide you through creating clear, effective prompts.
-Rather than doing the work for you, the AI coach helps you articulate your expertise by asking the right questions and guiding you to craft better prompts - because you know your domain better than any general AI.
+A collaborative prompt refinement tool that leverages LLM AI to help you build better prompts together.
+The AI asks targeted questions, you provide your domain expertise as answers, and together you craft clear, effective prompts - because you know your field better than any general AI.

 ## Features

-- **Interactive Coaching**: Get personalized guidance for improving your prompts
+- **Collaborative Refinement**: AI asks questions, you provide answers, together you build better prompts
 - **Multiple AI Models**: Choose from various AI models including GPT, Claude, Gemini, and more
 - **Document Context**: Provide relevant documents to inform prompt creation
 - **Follow-up Questions**: Answer clarifying questions to refine your prompts